doc4d/docs/docs/ViewPro/method-list.md

   * When the column count in *rangeObj* is inferior to the number of *tableColumns*, the table displays a number of columns that match the range's column count.

-#### Fill a table automatically

-When the columns are automatically generated, their column titles are defined as follows:
+If you don't pass a *tableColumn* option, 4D View Pro will generate columns automatically, and the table's column titles are defined as follows:

-* If the data is a collection of objects, the attribute names are used as column titles.
+* If the data passed to the command is a collection of objects, the attribute names are used as column titles.
 For example:

 `([{ LastName: \"Freehafer\", FirstName: \"Nancy\"},{ LastName: \"John\", FirstName: \"Doe\"})`